willis240/willis240.github.io/README.md

 - Read the documentation on the Solar Test Site maintenance
 - Continued working on the Manipulating Data with Pandas course

+### Week 6

+#### June 22

+- Continued working on the Manipulating Data with Pandas course
+- Successfully got Shelly 1pm's MQTT enabled and accessed its information from mosquitto.org

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.